Hammock Camping 101: Your Ultimate Guide To Hammock-Based Adventures

 4. Pitch your bug net and then your tarp using a ridgeline for suspension.
 Ideally, both your tarp and mosquito net will fully cover you as you sleep to protect you from the elements and biters.

-2. Make Sure You Know Your Hammock Knots
+4. Know Your Hammock Knots

-Although you certainly don’t need to learn every knot under the sun (we’d be impressed if you did), there are a few that every hammock camper should know for setup purposes.
-In particular, we recommend learning at least one or two of the following:
+Even the simplest hammock suspension system requires knowing how to tie a few knots.
+While you don’t need to know every knot under the sun, there are a few knots that every hammock camper should know to set one up.
+In particular, we recommend learning at least one or two from the following list.

 • Bowline